tinygo-org/tinygo-site/content/compiler-internals/microcontrollers.md

 ## Xtensa

-Support for the ESP8266/ESP32 chips will take a lot of work if they ever get support.
+Support to run TinyGo directly on the ESP8266/ESP32 chips should be possible once the needed support is added to LLVM.
 See the [TinyGo FAQ](../../faq/what-about-esp8266-esp32) for details.